noahbuscher/gumnode/README.md

-# Gum*node*
+# Gumnode

-Gumnode is an unoffical Node.js API client library for Gumroad.
+Gumnode is a Node.js API wrapper for [Gumroad](https://gumroad.com).

-It's promise-based, slim, and supports all of Gumroad's latest API endpoints.
+It's promise-based, slim, and supports all of Gumroad's [latest API endpoints](https://app.gumroad.com/api).

 ## Install